fuzzycloud/Cheetoh/README.md

+#Chapter 0

+Basic set up based on [scaffold project branch fable-remoting](https://github.com/fable-compiler/fable-suave-scaffold/tree/fable-remoting) .

+**Readme* file is copied as it is as belowed.
+There are few more project added which are very much specific to this project.

 # A web stack designed for developer happiness

 The following document describes the Fable + Suave sample project.
 You can see it running on azure at http://fable-suave.azurewebsites.net.